lecode-official/mvvm-framework/README.md

 navigation.
 The framework plays nice with all kinds of frameworks, for example the dependency injection mechanism build into the framework does not care what kind of inversion of control container you are using.

+Right now the MVVM Framework is available in two flavors: one for WPF and one for the universal Windows app platform UWP.
+Both share a pretty similar API surface but are not the same.
+Both flavors look and feel very similar, but each of them acknowledges the differences between the platforms by providing APIs that are tailor-made for for each platform.

 ## Acknowledgments

 My special thanks goes out to [Lukas Rögner](https://github.com/lukasroegner) who wrote a lot of the code and did a great deal of refactoring.
 Without him the